Gurren Lagann: Anime films

 A second film, Gurren Lagann The Movie: The Lights in the Sky are Stars (劇場版 天元突破グレンラガン 螺巌篇, Gekijōban Tengen Toppa Guren Lagann Lagann-hen) was released in Japanese theaters on April 25, 2009.
 It focuses on the second half of the series, contributing more new animation than the first film.
 The Japanese DVD for The Lights in the Sky are Stars was released on January 27, 2010.
 For both films, Shoko Nakagawa sang the theme songs: "Tsuzuku Sekai" (続く世界) for Childhood's End and "Namida no Tane, Egao no Hana" (涙の種、笑顔の花) for The Lights in the Sky are Stars.
 Taku Iwasaki returned to compose the films' scores.

 Aniplex of America distributed both films on DVD in regular and special editions.
 Childhood's End was released on July 1, 2010, while The Lights in the Sky are Stars was released on July 30, 2010.
 Aniplex of America released the films on Blu-ray Disc as part of the Gurren Lagann Blu-ray box set on June 26, 2013.
 Aniplex of America re-released the films in a separate Blu-ray Disc set on July 15, 2014.

+For the series' 15th anniversary, it was announced that both films would be re-shown in theaters in Japan, Taiwan and the United States as both a 2D and 4D film, along with a new release on Ultra HD Blu-ray.
+At the 15th Anniversary panel at AnimeNYC, it was announced the North American screenings for Childhood's End would be held on January 16 and 17, 2024 with The Lights in the Sky Are Stars following on January 23 and 24; the films were available for viewing in the original subtitled Japanese or a newly-recorded English dub.